Introduction

 Junior Identity and Access Management (IAM) Architect

-- Focuses on foundational competencies and mentorship.
+- Focuses on building competencies in identity management tools like Okta and Splunk.

 -